VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

         -notifier.url=http://localhost:9093
 ```

-Example for `.rules` file may be found [here](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmalert/testdata/rules0-good.rules)
+Example for `.rules` file may be found [here](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmalert/testdata).

+`vmalert` may be configured with `-remoteWrite` flag to write recording rules and
+alerts state in form of timeseries via remote write protocol.
+Alerts state will be written
+as `ALERTS` timeseries.
+These timeseries may be used to recover alerts state on `vmalert`
+restarts if `-remoteRead` is configured.

 `vmalert` runs evaluation for every group in a separate goroutine.
 Rules in group evaluated one-by-one sequentially.

+**Important:** while recording rules execution is sequential, writing of timeseries results to remote
+storage is asynchronous.
+Hence, user shouldn't rely on recording rules chaining when result of previous
+recording rule is reused in next one.

 `vmalert` also runs a web-server (`-httpListenAddr`) for serving metrics and alerts endpoints:
+* `http://<vmalert-addr>/api/v1/groups` - list of all loaded groups and rules;
 * `http://<vmalert-addr>/api/v1/alerts` - list of all active alerts;
 * `http://<vmalert-addr>/api/v1/<groupName>/<alertID>/status" ` - get alert status by ID.
 Used as alert source in AlertManager.
 * `http://<vmalert-addr>/metrics` - application metrics.
 * `http://<vmalert-addr>/-/reload` - hot configuration reload.

-`vmalert` may be configured with `-remoteWrite` flag to write alerts state in form of timeseries
-via remote write protocol.
-Alerts state will be written as `ALERTS` timeseries.
-These timeseries
-may be used to recover alerts state on `vmalert` restarts if `-remoteRead` is configured.

 ### Configuration